couchbaselabs/cbmigrate/cmd/huggingface/README.md

 - `--path`: Path or name of the dataset (required)
 - `--name`: Configuration name of the dataset
 - `--data-files`: Path(s) to source data file(s)
+- `--download-config`: Specific download configuration parameters
+- `--download-mode`: Download mode (reuse_dataset_if_exists or force_redownload)
+- `--revision`: Version of the dataset script to load
 - `--token`: Authentication token for private datasets
 - `--json-output`: Output the splits in JSON format
 - `--debug`: Enable debug output
+- `--trust-remote-code`: Allow loading arbitrary code from the dataset repository

 ### 3. List Fields